-- Where buildings include ground floor residential units (e.g. townhouses) fronting directly onto public streets, the ground floor grade level should be raised above the adjacent sidewalk elevation by at least 0.6 m (2 ft.) to create a clear separation between public and private space. - Where buildings include ground floor retail uses fronting directly onto public streets, the ground floor grade level should be located at the same elevation as the adjacent sidewalk elevation to facilitate easy movement between the public sidewalk and private retail space.
+- Where buildingsinclude ground floor residential units(e.g. townhouses) fronting directly onto public streets, the ground floor grade level should be raised above the adjacent sidewalk elevation by at least 0.6 m (2 ft.) to create a clear separation between public and private space. - · Where buildings include ground floor retail uses fronting directly onto public streets, the ground floor grade level should be located at the an adjacent street at the lower levels, and helps define and frame the public realm of the street same elevation as the adjacent sidewalk elevation to facilitate easy movement between the public sidewalk and private retail space.
 For sites where this is not practical (e.g. sloping grades), the adjacent ground floor elevation should be set as close as possible to the adjacent average sidewalk elevation.